ignite/cli/docs/docs/contributing/01-plugins.md

 }
 ```

-Then, run `ignite scaffold oracle` in a chain where the plugin is registered to
-compile and execute the plugin.
+Then, run `ignite scaffold oracle` to execute the plugin.

 ### Adding hooks